• Skip to primary navigation

 Fish

 You will need one large or 2 small fillets of firm white fish (about 200g / 7 oz) per person.
-Cod or haddock is a good choice, but any firm white fish will be suitable for this recipe.
-I wouldn’t use a delicate fish like sole though, because this will just fall apart during cooking.
-You need a nice firm chunky fish.
+Cod or haddock is a good choice, but any firm white fish will be suitable.
+I wouldn't use a delicate fish such as a sole because this will fall apart during cooking.
+Use a nice firm chunky fish.

 Rice